933 new Covid-19 cases have been confirmed in Hampshire today - here's where

 THE government has published the latest number of confirmed coronavirus cases for Portsmouth and Hampshire.

-A total of 933 new cases have been confirmed in Hampshire on Monday – in the county council area and in Portsmouth and Southampton city council areas – and on the Isle of Wight.
-This compares to 1,034 on Sunday, 1,014 on Saturday, 954 on Friday, 1,126 on Thursday, 1,021 on Wednesday, 812 on Tuesday and 801 last Monday.
+A total of 933 new cases have been confirmed in Hampshire on Thursday – in the county council area and in Portsmouth and Southampton city council areas – and on the Isle of Wight.
+This compares to 1,096 on Wednesday, 844 on Tuesday, 933 on Monday, 1,034 on Sunday, 1,014 on Saturday, 954 on Friday.

 Note – the figures for cases and infection rates are for the whole pandemic.
 The infection rate is the number of cases per 100,000 people, so they give an idea of how areas compare.